Ishaanjolly/tqdm_pandas/README.md

 # tqdm_pandas

-A simple package to add a progress bar to pandas read functions using tqdm.
+This package aims to end put some certainity into reading large files with pandas by adding a progress bar to the process.

-## Context

-I've often found myself needing to read a large file with pandas and have been left frustated over how long it takes to read the file.
-This package provides a simple way to add a progress bar to the reading of files

 ## Installation

 ```
 pip install tdqm_pandas
 ```

 ## Usage

 ```